 I made an iPad stand to use on my kitchen counter.
-Now I can read menus, watch videos, scan Pinterest, etc., while I’m cooking.
+Now I can read recipes, watch videos, scan Pinterest, etc., while I’m cooking.
 I like to multi-task and waiting for water to boil is boring.
+The iPad stand is super easy to make.
+All you need is a hard plastic document holder like the one I bought at the thrift store, spray paint, and inexpensive decals.

 I do use cookbooks occasionally but most of the time I find recipes online.
 I save the recipes to Pinterest and just look them up when I need them.
 I have a few favorite recipes from old cookbooks I’ve collected through the years.
 Italian Cream Cake is a family favorite and I have to make it for all birthdays.
 The page in my cookbook is so worn it’s come out of the book.
 I’ve photographed the recipe with my phone and I also wrote a post about the cake so I will always know where to find the recipe.
 I can look it up on my iPad….and now I have a handy iPad stand.